ParabolInc/parabol/docs/alternative-licenses/us-department-of-defense/README.md

 - Fill out the form with values from your `.env`.
 Set the host to `postgres`

-## Getting Involved

-Parabol offers equity for qualified contributions.

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information on how to get involved and how to get compensated.

 ## Have feedback, ideas or feature requests?

 Please review our [Discussions](https://github.com/ParabolInc/parabol/discussions) to see if there's already a similar suggestion, and if not please feel free to [start a new one](https://github.com/ParabolInc/parabol/discussions/new).